 North to Alaska Quilting Cruise

 Join Stitchin' Heaven and friends on a 7-night Alaska Sawyer Glacier Cruise!
-Cruise and learn from quilting experts: Daphne Greig, Brenda Henning, and Donna Thomas.
+Cruise and learn from quilting experts: Anita Grossman Solomon, Susan Knapp, and Deb Tucker.

 How can all this get any better?
 Here's how!